De Haan, Belgium

 The coastal village of De Haan proper has maintained a low skyline so its many buildings in Belle Époque style are still prominently visible.

 The town has an 18-hole golf course situated in its dunes, founded by King Leopold II in 1903.
 Today, it is the only links course in the country.

 Its most famous resident was Albert Einstein, who lived in the villa "Savoyarde" for six months in 1933 after leaving Nazi Germany.
+Belgian TV crime drama series, Juliet (2024), was filmed and set in De Haan.

 Photo gallery

 Sports

 Women's volleyball club Volley De Haan plays at the highest level of the Belgian league pyramid.